The video experts blog

 Choosing Between Open-Sourced Versus Paid HTML5 Video Players

 The next generation of website video players offers users many choices of HTML5 video players.
-Mainly, HTML5 video players can be broken down into two main categories, open-sourced web page video players, and commercial or paid web video players.
+Mainly, HTML5 video players can be broken down into two main categories, open-source web page video players, and commercial or paid web video players.
 Anyone can simply download open-sourced website media players and stream video content whereas commercial players require a subscription fee.

-The paid options offer some additional benefits over their free counterparts such as impressive features and add-ons such as sub-titles, support for multiple file formats, and playback speeds.
+The paid options offer some additional benefits over their free counterparts such as impressive features and add-ons such as subtitles, support for multiple file formats, and playback speeds.
 Whether these extra integrations justify the price tag is another debate, especially since now, many free HTML5 video players offer the same features too.

 Contrary to popular belief, having paid access to website video players doesn’t guarantee quick resolution of any problems or glitches you might have.
-Thanks to the generous contributions of developers, open-sourced HTML5 video players seem to get issues fixed faster than commercial ones requiring users to contact the IT company and register their complaints.
+Thanks to the generous contributions of developers, open-source HTML5 video players seem to get issues fixed faster than commercial ones requiring users to contact the IT company and register their complaints.

-Another benefit open-sourced HTML5 video players offer is increased customization and control.
+Another benefit open-source HTML5 video players offer is increased customization and control.
 The easy availability of the source code means any programmer can develop their own tailored version of the player.
 Commercial HTML5 video players usually don’t allow such modification.

 Benefits of Streaming with an HTML5 Video Player